gedeontofidji/Documentation/pages/mydoc/mydoc_powerapps.md

 5. In VisualStudio:
 * Replace `Cor` everywhere by the editorName
 * Add to System/Cor.Xrm.Plugins the reference to Shared/Cor.Xrm.Service and Shared/Cor.Xrm.Utilities
-* Install `Microsoft.CrmSdk.CoreAssemblies` NuGet package in all relevant projects, such as: Shared/Cor/Xrm.Service, Shared/Cor/Xrm.Utilities and System/Cor.Xrm.Plugins
+* Install `Microsoft.CrmSdk.CoreAssemblies` NuGet package in all relevant projects, such asShared/Cor/Xrm.Service, Shared/Cor/Xrm.Utilities and System/Cor.Xrm.Plugins
-* Right click in the solution > Add new project > Search for 'C# shared project' and create it `Cor.Xrm.EntityWrappers` in the Shared folder
+* Right click on the solution > Add new project > Search for `C# shared project` and create `Cor.Xrm.EntityWrappers` in the Shared folder

 #### Coding process